sourcegraph/deploy-sourcegraph/docs/configure.md

   kubectl expose deployment sourcegraph-frontend --type=LoadBalancer --name=sourcegraph-frontend-loadbalancer --port=443 --target-port=3443
   ```

 Once the load balancer has acquired an external IP address, you should be able to access Sourcegraph using that.
-You can check the external IP addressby running the following command:
+You can check the external IP address by running the following command:

 ```bash
 kubectl get service sourcegraph-frontend-loadbalancer -o=custom-columns=EXTERNAL-IP:.status.loadBalancer.ingress[*].ip